hartrock/Inspector/README.md

 ### News

+- v0.4.2
+  - symbols view: more detailed info about dynsyms
+  - permanently show PID of remote and remote's status
+  - better interrupt handling: now it works for remote startup code given by startup arguments, too.

+- v0.4.1
-- v0.4.1 [enh] text BG switch for remote console windows
-  Good for visualizing WS.
+  - text BG switch for remote console windows: good for visualizing WS.

+- v0.4
-- v0.4: Working horse application of Inspector is 'Remote Inspector' now (big changes in comparison to v0.3)
+  Working horse application of Inspector is 'Remote Inspector' now (big changes in comparison to v0.3)
   An adiitional newLISP process will be started as a remote (a former one is Inspector's webserver process serving the browser GUI), which will be controlled by Remote Inspector's GUI.

   See [Remote Inspector](#remote-inspector) for a description.